zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

  Carl: But why are you paying for a ride if your son  is available to pick us up?

 Doris: He has his pride.
-He won’t take any money fr om me so we came up with a compromise: I hire his car whenever I need a ride t o or from the airport.
+He won’t take any money fr om me so we came up with a compromise: I hire his car whenever I need a ride to or from the airport.
 It works for us and there’s a bonus.

 Carl: What’s that?